Teradata/stampede/README.md

 ### Building Java Components

 As of this release, there is a small Hadoop application written in Java, in `src/hadop/mapreduce-configuration`.
 It is used by the `bin/hadoop/mapreduce-prop` command.
 For your convenience, a pre-built jar file is already provided.
-However, it is built with Java 1.7 and Hadoop v1.0.3.
-So, you may need to rebuild it if you use an older version of Java or a different version of Hadoop.
+However, it is built with Java 1.6 (for maximum portability) and Hadoop v1.0.3.
+So, you may need to rebuild it if you use a different version of Hadoop or you want to use a newer version of Java.
 See `src/hadop/mapreduce-configuration/README.md` for details.

 ## Usage